 The Rozcraft story is a unique one indeed - it's a story about people and it's a story about New Zealand.
 The longevity of the business has come from hand-making quality goods in New Zealand, and innovation to ensure we can continue to sell them.
 The products are made in New Zealand, by hand, by real people that live in NZ and are proud to represent NZ with what they make - not by a robot in a foreign land operated by a person that doesn't even know where NZ is.

 But with this challenge has come opportunity.
 Locals and visitors alike are growing tired of shelves of mass produced items made in acrylic materials.
 Tourists don't want to fly 10,000km and take a "souvenir of New Zealand" home with them that was made in a factory closer to their own country than it is to New Zealand.

-We operate from a factory in Rotorua's industrial area employing 6 full time staff and approximately 30 outworkers.
+We operate from a factory in Rotorua's industrial area employing 6 full time staff and approximately 35 outworkers.
 The majority of the production is done by the outworkers in their own homes and they are paid for the amount of products they make.
 We store, cut and pack the materials in the factory, they are delivered to the outworkers house and collected as the finished product - or sometimes they will go to another outworkers house for the next stage in production.
 The outworkers are paid by the piece rather than per hour.
 Lots of our outworkers started off when they were raising or expecting children and looking to be able to earn from home - just like Roz did when she started the business 44 years ago.
 Our longest serving outworker has been with us for 29 years.

 Outwork provides flexibility but it does require self discipline - and it's not so great when we're flat out in our busy Christmas season and the kids want to go to the beach!
 Roz is still the owner of the business and constantly training new outworkers and checking their quality.

 We hope you enjoy our new website and the products on it, please contact us if you have any questions.